Virtual-felix/etix-tv-manager/README.md

 ## Build and run

 The project is made of two front end in React, a Golang API, and work with a MYSQL Database, an S3 service such as Amazon Web Service S3 or minio.io, and a LDAP server.
 Both front-end and the back-end can be runned in a docker or build and runned locally.
 A docker-compose is provided too launch all part of the project, including an LDAP server, an minio.io server (S3) and a MYSQL server.

 ### Lazy deployment

 Run `docker-compose up --build` to build and run all part of this project.
 The admin panel will be reachable on `127.0.0.1:3000` and the viewer on `127.0.0.1:3042`.
+By launching it like this, the project will work locally only (on your machine).
+If you want to make it work on your network, you have to edit the docker compose file with the correct informations (replace environment variables for services), or run services locally as described below.

-A PHP interface for LDAP administration is provided too, reachable on `localhost:6443`.
+A PHP interface for LDAP administration is provided too with docker-compose, reachable on `localhost:6443`.
 By default, LDAP admin credentials are `cn=admin,dc=etixtv,dc=com` as username and `k9gkHCeMqGB83TKgqIOn38KXmgfpaNEBgQTucXHH` as password.
 You can change them by editing the docker compose file in the environment vars gave to the ldap-server service.
 It is also recommanded to change read only user credentials.
 Then, create a group and an the users you want to.
 ```